 There is nothing more satisfying or exciting than planning the next family holiday; finally, the payoff for all of our hard work and a chance to relax and enjoy some uninterrupted time together.
 Of course, there are always challenges in such a planning endeavor; namely that not all things appeal to all family members and when you’re dealing with a variety of ages and interests as – let’s face it – most of us are, then it becomes something of a puzzle to put together the perfect trip.
-So it’s not surprising that so many travelers turn to the Gold Coast to help realize their holiday dreams.
+So it’s not surprising that so many travelers turn to the Gold Coast as family holidays to help realize their holiday dreams.

 Best Places to Stay